 Educators from Georgia Institute of Technology created a curriculum for middle school students using the 5E Model of Instruction to actively investigate climate change and the phenomenon of sea level rise.

-The curriculum provides foundational science principles and allows middle school student to use real data to create data visualizations of sea level rise.
+The curriculum provides foundational science principles and allows middle school students to use real data to create data visualizations of sea level rise.
 Students will spend time brainstorming methods that can be used to mitigate the effects of climate change.

 Using the Curriculum in the Classroom

-Watch the below webinars how to use the curriculum in the classroom.
+Watch the below webinars on how to use the curriculum in the classroom.
 They are intended to act as a tool for educators to reference as they teach the lesson plan.

 Jayma Koval, Ed.S.